salilsaxena/class-paticipation/README.txt

     	5. Insert an empty Column at the end of document(which will have all the 0's in the cells)
     	6. Insert an Empty row at the end of document
     Deletion:

-    Print related function:
+    Both option 1&2 should get inputs under range.
+      1. Delete a Column
+      2. Delete a Row
+      3. Delete a cell:
+      	Will delete the cell and will ask to shift remainig cell along Row or Column Print related function:
       Print all:
         Will print the whole document with indexes on the side and top of document,